PSLmodels/Package-Builder/README.md

 itself (about 40 to 60 characters) or a path to a text file on local machine that has the token as its only contents.
-Contact Matt Jensen (matt.jensen@aei.org) for access to the `ospc` user if you are uploading on behalf of Open Source Policy Center, or contact me (Peter Steinberg - psteinberg@continuum.io) for help on using this repo.
+Contact Matt Jensen (matt.jensen@aei.org) for access to the `ospc` user if you are uploading on behalf of Open Source Policy Center.

 ## Usage